Last updated: August 12, 2024

 Home equity loan

-Home equity loans are very similar to HELOCs — they both serve as a second lien on your house, allowing you to access equity that you’ve built up.
-The main difference between HELOCs and home equity loans is that with a home equity loan, you get a lump sum of money upfront instead of access to a revolving line of credit.
+Home equity loans are very similar to HELOCs — they both serve as a second lien on your house, allowing you to access equity built up.
+One of the main differences between HELOCs and home equity loans is that with a home equity loan, you get a lump sum of money upfront instead of access to a revolving line of credit.
 Home equity loans typically come with fixed interest rates that make it easy to budget for monthly payments and can be paid off over the course of 5-30 years, depending on how you structure the payback period with your lender.

 A lump sum home equity loan may work better than a HELOC for large expenses that you have planned out ahead of time such as home renovations, paying for higher education, or consolidating multiple high-interest debts into a single monthly payment.